calico-git/calicodots/README.md

 # calicodots
 my dots for arch linux

-this install assumes you have installed arch linux minimal profile and grub
+this install assumes you have installed arch linux minimal profile, pipewire and grub

 ```
 sudo pacman -S git